 Sun Moon Lake Hanbi Trail Introduction

 The starting point of the Hanbi Trail is Meihe Park.
-The trail is approximately 1.5 kilometers long, gently winding around the waterfront of Hanbi Peninsula, surrounded by trees and flowers, making it a popular route suitable for all ages.
-The steps are made of simple stone blocks.
-At the side of the trail, below the Hanbi Pavilion, there is an early pier built specifically for Chiang Kai-shek, which is now a historical site; a guard station was established to prevent general public access.
-A morning stroll here allows you to see vibrant birds such as the multicolored bird, the Taiwan whistling thrush, and the chestnut-eared bunting across the forest.
-Arriving at the pier by the lake allows for stunning views of the Cien Pagoda, Lalu Island, and the surrounding lush mountains and waters.
-The Yule Pavilion is the best spot to view the Qinglong Mountain Range and Lalu Island; by observing closely, one can appreciate the geographic mystery of the legend of the Qinglong seizing the pearl.
-Aligning with Lalu Island in the lake and the Xuangong Temple and Xuanzang Temple on Qinglong Mountain, as well as the Cien Pagoda on Shabalan Mountain, forms a "Happiness Connection," where many tourists like to make wishes for happiness.
-On both sides of the trail, aromatic flowering shrubs such as osmanthus and gardenias, favorites of Madam Chiang, are planted.
-From the trail, Sun Moon Lake can be seen, its surface like a mirror reflecting the hazy mountain colors, creating a picturesque scene.
-The Chiang couple often walked along the Hanbi Trail to admire the beauty of Sun Moon Lake during their lifetime.
-This location has hosted many renowned figures from both domestic and international backgrounds, holding significant importance in modern history.
+The trail is approximately 1.5 kilometers long, gently winding and surrounded by the waterfront of Hanbi Peninsula, making it a popular route suitable for all ages.
+The steps are made from simple stones.
+Along the trail, there is an early dock built specifically for Mr. Chiang Kai-shek, located below Hanbi Pavilion, which is now a historical site with a guard booth to prevent general access.
+Walking here in the early morning, one can see various birds such as colorful birds, Taiwan laughing thrush, and others active in the forest.
+At the dock by the pond, visitors can enjoy the beautiful views of Cien Pagoda, Lalu Island, and the surrounding mountains and waters.
+Yule Pavilion is the best spot to overlook the Qingshui Mountain Range and Lalu Island; with careful observation, one can appreciate the geographical wonders of the legend of the Azure Dragon stealing a pearl.
+The direct view of Lalu Island in the pond, along with Xuangong Temple, Xuanzang Temple on Qingshui Mountain, and Cien Pagoda on Shabalang Mountain forms a "Happiness Connection," where many visitors enjoy making wishes for happiness.
+On both sides of the trail, fragrant shrubs like osmanthus and gardenias, which were the favorites of Madam Chiang, are planted.
+From the trail, the view of Sun Moon Lake appears as a mirror, reflecting the misty mountains, creating picturesque scenery.
+Chiang Kai-shek and his wife often strolled along the Hanbi Trail to admire the beauty of Sun Moon Lake during their lifetime.
+This place has hosted many renowned figures both domestically and internationally, holding an important position in modern history.